yanwatts/linlasso/README.md

 ### Visualization

 The following graph plots the One-by-one procedure.
-The first variable to exit the model after step one is ```S3```.
-The variables are rejected one at a time until there is only one variable left in the procedure (```BMI```).
-The red line indicates the final model of the LL algorithm.
+The final model is the one with the red line.
+We can see that basically all variables are kept in the model.
+A more parcimonious model can be choosen by going at the green point (1se standard rule) and to follow the red line to the right.

 ![alt text](diabetes_plot.png)